rlauzon54/rdos/README.md

 Much of the code is based on a [DeskLink port to Linux](http://www.bitchin100.com/).
 The protocol is (reverse engineered) documented [here](http://bitchin100.com/wiki/index.php?title=TPDD_Base_Protocol)

-Commands:
+Commands supported:
 + Type 00 - Directory Reference - Used by RLIST to list the files, and RSAVE/RLOAD to save and load files.
-Option "request previous directory block", and "end directory reference" will not be supported
+Options 3 and 4 - "request previous directory block", and "end directory reference" - are not be supported.
 + Type 01 - Open file - Used by RSAVE/RLOAD to save and load files
 + Type 02 - Close file - Used by RSAVE/RLOAD to save and load files
 + Type 03 - Read file - Used by RLOAD to load files